OstriySous/tlgnkl-web/content/proven_strategies_to_raise_money.md

 # 2. Speed is Essential

-Timing can make all the difference
+Timing can make all the difference.

 </div>